Sustainsys/Saml2/README.md

 Kentor Authentication Services
 =============

-The Kentor Authentication services is a couple of http modules that adds SAML2P support to IIS web sites, allowing the web site to act as a SAML2 Service Provider (SP).
+The Kentor Authentication services is a an http modules that adds SAML2P support to IIS web sites, allowing the web site to act as a SAML2 Service Provider (SP).